Roman governor: Republican governors

 During the era of the Roman Republic, the council was in charge of appointing governors to Rome's provinces.
 This was done by appointing promagistrates to serve, either by random casting of lots or by senatus consultum (advice of the Senate); however, these appointments were not formally binding on a legal basis and could be nullified by Roman assemblies.

-The governor's level of authority was determined by what type of imperium he possessed.
-Most provinces were governed by propraetors who had served an annual term in the praetorship the year before.
-The provinces governed by propraetors were usually the more tranquil ones, where chances of revolt or invasion were small, but in some cases propraetors would be given command of more troubled provinces.

-Provinces that lay on the empire's borders, thereby requiring a permanent military garrison, were governed by proconsuls who had served a term as consul (the highest rank of magistrate) the year before their governorship.
-They were given the authority to command provinces with actual Roman legions, rather than just using the militia.
+Initially, a governor or general's title – pro praetore or pro consule - was determined by the last held previous urban magistracy: that is, former praetors were prorogued in place of a praetor (pro praetore) and former consuls were pro consule.
+This system, however, started to break down after private citizens were given commands in Spain pro consule during the Second Punic War.
+By the late republic, praetors were almost always prorogued pro consule.
+However, the provinces that ex-praetors were assigned – regardless of formal title – were usually the more tranquil ones, where chances of revolt or invasion were small.
+Provinces where imminent military campaigning was expected were instead assigned to recent consuls.

 These promagistrates held equality with other magistrates with the same level of imperium and were attended by the same number of lictors.
 Generally speaking, they had autocratic power within their provinces.
 A provincial governor almost possessed unlimited authority and often extorted vast amounts of money from the provincial population—but, though he retained immunity from prosecution as long as he held his imperium, once he left office he became vulnerable to prosecution for his actions during his term.